polterguy/polterguy.github.io/deploy/index.md

 This guide helps you deploy Magic unto a VPS or a private server.
 The guide has been tested with Ubuntu 20.04 (LTS) x64, but _might_ work with other Debian based distributions.
-You will need a VPS instance somewhere, which you can buy at for instance [DigitalOcean](https://www.digitalocean.com/).
+You will need a VPS instance somewhere first.
 You will also need a domain and point _two_ DNS A records to your server's IP address.
 Typically these would resemble the following.

-* __api.yourdomain.com__
+* __api.YOURDOMAIN.COM__
-* __magic.yourdomain.com__
+* __magic.YOURDOMAIN.COM__

-We suggest you don't buy the cheapest VPS droplet from DigitalOcean, but chose at least the one that will cost you $12 per month.
-Their cheapest droplet simply doesn't have enough memory to run Magic optimally.
-2GB of memory should be enought to host the backend and the frontend dashboard.

 ## Cloning docker-compose file